 Additionally, CORES helps guarantee suitable diversification of natural gas supplies in Spain, controlling to ensure that supply origins do not exceed the legal percentage set for any one country.

-In the event of an oil supply crisis, whether national or international, and under the supervision of the Ministry for the Ecological Transition, CORES would contribute to ensuring supply continuity, coordinating the flow of the petroleum product stock necessary to consumers.
+In the event of an oil supply crisis, whether national or international, and under the supervision of the Ministry for the Ecological Transition and the Demographic Challenge, CORES would contribute to ensuring supply continuity, coordinating the flow of the petroleum product stock necessary to consumers.

 The obligation to hold stocks to address possible supply crises was initially applied in Spain in 1927, and was progressively increased as a consequence of the international commitments assumed when Spain joined the International Energy Agency (IEA) in 1974 and the European Union in 1986.